Zendeni/winc_css_project/README.md

 # JavaScript Cookbook

 JavaScript Cookbook made as part of the Winc Academy Bootcamp CSS project.
 A web application designed to showcase various CSS basics.\
-Main section that loads the recipes use flexbox and the header content follows grid rules.\

 This app allows you to explore different recipes, search for specific ones, and toggle between light and dark modes for comfortable reading.

 ## Features